Reg | Photo | Year | Make | Exhibitor | History |

 FTN 710W | | 1981 | Leyland National 2 B49F.
 Repowered with Volvo THD100E engine and Voith 851.2 3 speed gearbox | Northern National Restoration Group (Craig Smith) | New to Philadelphia Depot of NBC Northern in June 1981.

 In 2006 4710 was donated to the NEBPT by Go Ahead CEO Christopher Moyes.
-After restoration 4710 was rolled out at the MetroCentre event in 2008.
+After restoration 4710 was rolled out at the Metrocentre event in 2008.

 After that years season 4710 was mothballed until her sale in 2013 to the Northern National Restoration Group.